Millions of businesses around the world go through this inevitable step everyday: managing incoming documents workflows.

 Despite the arrival of zillions of job boards and professional social media apps, recruiting is still a tedious and difficult job impacting the entire company success.

-Document collection can be turned into a competitive advantage for these professionals allowing them to onboard and engage candidates in a new way.
+Client onboarding can be turned into a competitive advantage for these professionals allowing them to engage candidates in a new way.

 As an accountant, you’ve probably already seen a client show up at your company with all their receipts in a shoebox.

 If your clients might not take organization seriously, we know you do.
-That’s why having a document collection software or at least establishing a document collection process can help you stay focused and follow on what what’s missing and what needs to be sent based on the time of the year.
+That’s why having a document request software or at least establishing a process around it can help you stay focused and follow on what what’s missing and what needs to be sent based on the time of the year.

 Administrators, Office Managers, Assistants